Use of the residency grant and rescheduling

 The group members participating during the residency period are required to reside and work at the Residence during the residency period.

-ROLE OF THE PROJECT LEADER OF WORKING GROUPS AND ORGANISATIONS
+ROLE OF THE RESPONSIBLE PERSON OF WORKING GROUPS AND ORGANISATIONS

-The project leader is tasked with ensuring that the grant is used for the purpose for which it has been awarded.
+The responsible person of the workgroup is tasked with ensuring that the grant is used for the purpose for which it has been awarded.

 ETHICAL CONDUCT IN PROJECTS FUNDED BY KONE FOUNDATION

-The project leader must ensure that there is no discrimination in the project on the basis of age, origin, nationality, language, religion, belief, opinion, societal activity, family relationships, state of health, disability, sexual orientation or any other personal characteristics.
+The responsible person of the workgroup must ensure that there is no discrimination in the project on the basis of age, origin, nationality, language, religion, belief, opinion, societal activity, family relationships, state of health, disability, sexual orientation or any other personal characteristics.

 All project members must act in a fair and equal manner.
 Bullying, unfair treatment and harassment will not be tolerated.
 Unfair treatment and other serious internal conflicts in the project must be reported to Kone Foundation.